infoshareacademy/jfdd4-szklarze/README.md

 ### Accessibility

 Accessibility shouldn't be an afterthought.
-You don't have to be a WCAG expert to improve your website, you can start immediately by fixing the little things that make a huge difference, such as:
+Fix the little things that make a huge difference, such as:

 * learning to use the `alt` attribute properly
 * making sure your links and buttons are marked as such (no `<div class=button>` atrocities)